isomerpages/kkh-patientbilling/_submission-of-documents/Document Submission.md

 <img src="images/docuu2.png" style="vertical-align: middle; max-width: 85%; margin: 5px;">

-For settlement of your hospital visit/admission bill/s, please submit the relevant documents, including MCAF-S, via the form below.
+For settlement of your hospital visit/admission bill/s, please submit the relevant documents,<b> including MCAF-S</b>, via the form below.
 Alternatively, you may also submit via this <a href="[https://form.gov.sg/63071bcc2c1e9100137c16e0]">link</a>.
 <br>
 More details on MCAF-S and instructions on how to fill up the form can be found [here](https://kkh-patientbilling-staging.netlify.app/medisave-and-insurance/mcaf/mcaf-s/).